TZFC/VRCOSC-Bilibili/README.md

 use Avatar Manager [vcc link here] to merge animation controller located in OSC-Bilibili/osc-bilibili.fx

-Fill in config in Config.yaml
+Fill in config in Config.toml

 log into Bilibili with firefox browser